A. LEGISLATION AND RULES

 - State-owned companies may only execute arbitration agreements with Kazakhstani companies after obtaining consent from the superior state authority.
 Starting from 2019, this consent is irrevocable.

-- Reduced a number of requirements for the content of the arbitration agreement.
+- The number of requirements for the content of an arbitration agreement has been reduced.
 The parties are free to establish aspects of the arbitration agreement themselves, for example, choosing ad hoc arbitration.

-- An arbitration agreement to resolve a dispute under an agreement, the terms of which are determined by one of the parties in forms or other standard forms and could be accepted by the other party only by joining the proposed agreement as a whole (agreement of accession), as well as arbitration agreement relating to disputes arising out of consumer loans, is valid if such an agreement is concluded after the appearance of the grounds for filing a lawsuit.
+- Arbitration agreements to resolve a dispute under an agreement, the terms of which are determined by one of the parties in its templates of agreements and could be accepted by the other party only by joining the proposed agreement as a whole (agreement of accession), as well as arbitration agreements relating to disputes arising out of consumer loans, are valid if such an agreement is concluded after the appearance of the grounds for filing a lawsuit.

 - Starting from 2019, the legislation of the Republic of Kazakhstan is only mandatory for application when considering a dispute between individuals and legal entities of the Republic of Kazakhstan.

-- In the absence of an agreement by the parties on the applicable law, the arbitration shall determine the applicable law in accordance with the conflict of laws rules, which it considers applicable in this case.
-This provision was brought into line with paragraph 1 of article 7 of the European Convention on Foreign Trade Arbitration, which provides for a similar rule, and no longer binds the issue of determining the applicable law to the legislation of the Republic of Kazakhstan.
+- In the absence of an agreement by the parties on the applicable law, the arbitrators shall determine the applicable law in accordance with the conflict of laws rules, which it considers applicable in this case.
+This provision was brought into line with paragraph 1 of Article VII of the European Convention on International Commercial Arbitration, which provides for a similar rule, and no longer binds the issue of determining the applicable law to the legislation of the Republic of Kazakhstan.

 - Parties have the right to seek the reconsideration of arbitral awards based on so-called “newly opened circumstances” (i.e., facts that are material to the case but were not previously known to an applicant).
 This provision has been copied from the Civil Procedure Code, and it is not entirely clear how arbitrators will apply it.